-DAW or Sequencer Package: I use Cakewalk’s Sonar Platinum.
+DAW or Sequencer Package: I use Cakewalk by Bandlab.
 Click here to visit the product's home page.
 It began as a DOS program in 1987, became Cakewalk Pro-Audio and then Sonar.
-Choice of sequencer is a lot to do with personal preferences, but I like Sonar because it looks more 'Window-y' than the others and I find it easier to move around in.
-At the end of 2010 it was given a radical overhaul and the current version is Sonar Platinum.
+Over the years it was bought and sold by Roland and then Gibson, who discontinued it in 2017.
+It was rescued by Bandlab in Feb 2018 and has thrived ever since.
+Moreover, it’s free!
+Choice of sequencer is a lot to do with personal preferences, but I like Sonar because I find it easier to move around in.
+I also use Studio One by Presonus, although it’s not as easy to use as Cakewalk for MIDI work.

 There are many other pro sequencer programs out there, for example: Cubase (Mac and PC), Logic Pro (Mac), Digital Performer (Mac), and Pro Tools (Mac and PC).
 If you’re on a budget then the best one to go for is Reaper (Mac and PC), or Audacity (Mac and PC) if you want a free one.
 Go here for a DAW comparison table.